Leave a Message

-If you want to sell in Sandestin Resort for top dollar, you need more than a sign in the yard or a listing on the MLS.
-Buyers here are often comparing lifestyle, convenience, views, and how move-in or rental-ready a property feels, not just the price per square foot.
-The good news is that with the right pricing, preparation, and marketing plan, you can put your property in a much stronger position to stand out.
+If you want to sell in Sandestin Resort for top dollar, you need more than a listing in the MLS.
+Buyers here are often comparing location, convenience, views, amenities, and how updated, move-in or rental-ready a property feels, as well as dues associated with various communities.
+The good news is that with the right pricing, preparation, staging, and marketing plan, you can put your property in a much stronger position to stand out.
 Let’s dive in.

 Why Sandestin Sells Differently

-That matters when you sell.
-Buyers looking in Sandestin are often shopping for a specific resort lifestyle, whether they want a second home, an investment property, or a full-time coastal home with easy access to amenities.
-In other words, your property is competing within a resort submarket, not just within Walton County or Miramar Beach as a whole.
+Sandestin Golf & Beach Resort is not just another Miramar Beach address.
+It is a 2,400-acre resort, with 30 communities spread throughout four distinct resort areas: Beachside, Bayside, Village, and Lakeside.
+Buyers looking in Sandestin are often shopping for a specific resort lifestyle, whether they want a second home, an investment property, or a full-time coastal home with golf cart access to amenities, shopping, and entertainment.
+In other words, your property is competing within a resort submarket, typically in the neighborhood or building, not just within Miramar Beach.
+When I suggest a marketing strategy for a Sandestin property, I rarely consider properties outside of the resort, but focus on competing neighborhoods within.

 Price for Today’s Market